alpiepho/pup-learning/README.md

 this tool can generate a blog post entry with a summary of all LinkedIn courses completed if the tool is run manually.

-- need to programatically deal with "not completed" tags (how to align)
-- test with headless
-- refactor main.js
 - move screenshots to artifacts and remove option?
 - set up with GH Actions to run "update" with docker/ubuntu18/node12...
     - get